Substance Abuse Treatment in Houston, Texas

-- You are in early addiction and have a trusted support system at home
+- You’re in early addiction recovery and have a trusted support system at home

 - You have family commitments that prevent you from being away for extended periods of time

-- You can’t afford inpatient treatment but have a strong desire for recovery
+- You can’t afford inpatient drug rehab programs but have a strong desire for recovery

 Therapy for addiction addresses the causes of drug and alcohol abuse.
 Evidence-based therapies are incredibly effective in treating addictions and co-occurring mental health disorders.